 Pro Tip:

-Until you make adjustments, map out the original screw positions with a pencil so you know how to reverse changes if necessary.
+Before making any changes, mark the original screw positions with a pencil.
+This way, you’ll know how to reverse the changes if needed.

 Conclusion